-The seniors housing and care mergers and acquisitions (M&A) market hit an annual record in 2024 with over 700 publicly announced transactions, a 26% increase over the previous high of 560 transactions in 2022.
+The seniors housing and care mergers and acquisitions (M&A) market hit an annual record in 2024 with a total of 700 publicly announced transactions, a 26% increase over the previous high of 560 transactions in 2022.
 Did the investor-fueled optimism lead to a productive start to 2025?

-Sustained M&A activity is expected in 2025, particularly as consolidation activity ramps up.
-As owner-operators seek to lessen business risk and mull strategic alternatives as the second half of 2025 unfolds, playing offense remains critical.
+As owner-operators seek to lessen business risk and mull strategic alternatives, playing offense remains critical.
 Highlighted below are a few key considerations to ensure owner-operators are successfully positioned to optimize transaction goals and objectives.

 Have Operations Been Optimized?